 Organizational Sciences Resources

 Advanced CGU graduate students and faculty would be happy to provide you with more information about the field and career opportunities in Organizational Behavior and in Positive Organizational Psychology.
-To make a phone appointment with one of our Career Advisors or to arrange a visit to campus, please call or e-mail us at (909) 607-0878 or firstname.lastname@example.org.
+To make a phone appointment with our Career Advisor or to arrange a visit to campus, please call or e-mail us at (909) 607-0878 or email@example.com.

-There are more than 50 core and supporting faculty who teach courses, supervise student research, serve on student committees, or employ SBOS students.
-For example, students take courses and work with CGU faculty from the Drucker-Ito School of Management, School of Educational Studies, School of Politics and Economics, School of Information Science, as well as with faculty members from the other colleges in the Claremont Consortium.
+There are more than 50 core and supporting faculty who teach courses, supervise student research, serve on student committees, or employ DBOS students.
+For example, students take courses and work with CGU faculty from the Division of Politics and Economics, Drucker-Ito School of Management, School of Educational Studies, School of Information Science, as well as with faculty members from the other colleges in the Claremont Consortium.

 Key faculty who teach in the programs include: